Do you get charged for paying off a loan early?

 How to avoid early repayment charges on loans

 You may be wondering if there’s a way to avoid early repayment charges on your loan if you want to clear your debt early.
 Unfortunately, this isn’t possible if these charges are stipulated in your agreement.
-In fact, the only way to avoid them is to:
+This is one reason why it’s important to check the terms of your agreement before acceptance, as you may want to find a loan that is not subject to early repayment charges.
+If your loan does have early repayment charges and you wish to avoid them, remember to pay the exact amount of your monthly repayments and not a penny more (or less).

 What happens if my lender won’t allow early repayments?